 As the saying goes… what goes up, must come down.

-But before you get too excited and spend your potential interest rate savings on flights to the Maldives – remember, these are only predictions.
+While this all sounds positive, before you get too excited and spend your potential interest rate savings on flights to the Maldives – remember, these are only predictions.

 When will we know if interest rates are going down?